Tomás Aguirre

-Tomás Aguirre (born November 25, 1998) is an Argentinian kickboxer.
+Tomás Aguirre (born November 25, 1998) is an Argentinian kickboxer and muay thai fighter.

 As of December 2024 he was the #10 ranked -64 kg kickboxer in the world by Beyond Kickboxing.

 Career

 On December 8, 2019, Aguirre challenged Paulo Tebar for his WGP Kickboxing Super-lightweight title at WGP #61 in Fortaleza, Brazil.
 He lost the fight by unanimous decision.

 On May 7, 2022, Aguirre won a 4-man tournament at Buenos Aires Top Fight 4.
 In the semifinals he defeated Bruno Marques from Brazil by second-round technical knockout.
 In the final he knocked out Colombia's Ángel Escobar in the first round.

 Aguirre faced Glory title challenger Abraham Vidales at Glory Rivals 5 on January 28, 2023, in Tulum, Mexico.
 He lost the fight by unanimous decision.

 Aguirre was scheduled to make the third defense of his WGP Super-lightweight title on April 27, 2023, in a rematch against Ignacio Famozo at WGP Kickboxing #74.
 He won the fight by split decision.